Archive & Heritage Collection

 In 2010 the WVS and WRVS narrative reports, which form a significant part of the Royal Voluntary Service Archive & Heritage Collection, were awarded UK Memory of the world status by the United Nations educational, cultural and scientific organisation UNESCO and are considered to be of outstanding importance and value to the UK.

-You can find out more about the Narrative Reports by looking at our fact sheet or the UK Memory of the World Register.
+You can find out more about the Narrative Reports by looking at our fact sheets or the UK Memory of the World Register.

 Keep up to date with news and information about the Royal Voluntary Service Archive & Heritage Collection in our weekly Heritage Blog.